-Dinner rolls hold a special place in my heart because it was the very first bread recipe I ever made!
+Dinner rolls hold a special place in my heart because it was one of the very first yeast bread recipe I ever made!
 Dinner rolls are really well known for being easy to make, so it’s a great recipe to try if you’re just starting out with baking and working with yeast.

 There are a few things to keep in mind while working with yeast, which I go into detail about below!
 But it’s seriously not hard to master dinner rolls.
 And once you check this off your list, you’ll be all set to move onto all kinds of bread recipes!

 Dinner rolls are made up of a handful of ingredients you probably already have on hand!
 To make these classic rolls, you will need:

 • water & milk: the main liquids, these have to be at around 105°F to 110°F (the PERFECT temperature for yeast to grow and rise!)

 • sugar & yeast: the sugar gives the yeast something to feed off to grow, and the yeast gives dinner rolls their signature softness, texture, and fluffiness!

 • egg: for richness and structure

 • flour & salt: for structure and seasoning